growerp/growerp/flutter/packages/growerp_order_accounting/example/README.md

 # example

-An example package for the GrowERP marketing package.
+An example package for the GrowERP order accounting package.

 It uses the local backend system
     from https://github.com/growerp/growerp-moqui